 Governmental fund financial statements are reported using a current financial resources measurement focus and modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual, i.e., both measurable and available.
-"Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period and collected within the current period or soon enough thereafter to be used to pay liabilities of the current period.
+"Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
+In the case of sales taxes, available means due within the current period and collected within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Such time thereafter shall not exceed 60 days.
 Expenditures are generally recorded when a fund liability is incurred.
+Governmental fund revenues, which have been accrued based upon the susceptible to accrual concept, are sales taxes.